Why Fall Burndown Beats Spring Weed Control

 The Downsides of Relying on a Spring ApplicationWheat producers who practice minimum/no-till and skip a burndown application this fall will be forced to deal with broadleaf weeds and downy brome next spring.
 Pyroxsulam products like OpenSky® and GoldSky® herbicides are the best options for controlling downy brome on wheat and other cereal crops.
 Everest® 3.0 herbicide also offers residual control, but it isn’t used as often as the others due to its longer rotational restrictions.

-Whichever of these products you choose, relying on it for your spring herbicide application will cost about $25 per acre1.
-For that amount, you’d hope to get excellent control, but these tank mixes are not a silver bullet by any means.
+Whichever of these products you choose, relying on it for your spring herbicide application will cost about $30 per acre1.
+You’d hope to get excellent control for that investment, but these tank mixes are not a silver bullet.
 Since weeds that started growing in fall are larger and harder to manage come spring, farmers are often disappointed by the modest results they attain.

-Choosing between spending $5-$6 per acre this fall when weeds are smaller and easier to control or waiting until weeds are larger and potentially more costly to eradicate is a no-brainer.
+Choosing between spending $10-20 per acre this fall when weeds are smaller and easier to control or waiting until weeds are larger and potentially more costly to eradicate is a no-brainer.
 Depending on the size of your operation, you can save thousands of dollars with a fall burndown application, all while receiving better results.

-Timing is Important, But Not an End AllThe best time to make your fall burndown application is when weeds germinate after harvest, which is generally mid-September in the Northern Plains.
-But, as I implied earlier, you can still achieve adequate control as long as you apply a fall burndown before the first heavy freeze, or even post freeze if growing temperatures return for an extended amount of time before winter ultimately arrives.
+Timing is Important, But Not an End AllThe best time to make your fall burndown application is when weeds germinate after harvest, generally mid-September in the Northern Plains.
+But, as I implied earlier, you can still achieve adequate control if you apply a fall burndown before the first heavy freeze or even post freeze if warmer temperatures return for an extended amount of time before winter ultimately arrives.